xenji/homee_exporter/README.md

 ### What works

-* Auto detection if the Homee is in the local LAN via UDP broadcast
+* Auto detection if the homee is in the local LAN via UDP broadcast
 * Every restart issues a new authentication token
-* Websocket connection to Homee (either local or to their web app)
+* Websocket connection to homee (either local or to their web app)
 * Narrow the export to a single group (a device can be part of multiple groups, you can create an artificial one to you can control the visibility of devices)